Tri-Valley Transit

 Tri-Valley Transit (formerly ACTR and Stagecoach) is the public transportation provider primarily serving Addison, Orange, and north Windsor Counties in central Vermont.
-Tri-Valley Transit's mission is to enhance the economic, social and environmental health of the communities it serves by providing public transportation services that are safe, reliable, accessible and affordable.

 TVT became a 501(c)(3) incorporation in 2017 as the unification of Addison County Transit Resources (ACTR) of Addison County, Vermont, and Stagecoach Transportation Inc. (Stagecoach) of Orange and Northern Windsor Counties, Vermont.
-Stagecoach was founded in 1976 and ACTR in 1992 by community leaders who recognized that many residents were impeded by a lack of reliable transportation to work, medical appointments and essential errands.
+Stagecoach was founded in 1976 and ACTR in 1992.
+In 2019, TVT provided more than 268,000 rides.

 History

 In the early days, services focused on elderly residents and were provided by volunteers.
-Today TVT offers a robust public Shuttle Bus System for everyone and a complementary Dial-A-Ride System for vulnerable residents who cannot access the Bus System.
-Beginning in 2002, ACTR expanded its bus routes and Dial-A-Ride capacity, growing ridership from 68,000 to more than 174,000 in 2019 and its growth necessitated building the Addison County Community Transportation Center in order to meet future community transportation needs.
+Today TVT offers a fixed-route bus system and Dial-A-Ride paratransit services for vulnerable residents who cannot access the bus system.
+Beginning in 2002, ACTR expanded its bus routes and Dial-A-Ride capacity, growing ridership from 68,000 to more than 174,000 in 2019 and built the Addison County Community Transportation Center in order to meet future community transportation needs.

-Over the past two decades, TVT and ACTR have been recognized more than once nationally as a model rural system and locally for community impact.
-In 2014, ACTR was named the Chamber of Commerce Non-Profit of the Year, while in 2015, Executive Director Jim Moulton was named the nation’s Community Transportation Manager of the Year, and in 2016, Regional Director Bill Cunningham was named Addison County’s Person of the Year.
-In addition, the Community Transportation Center won awards in 2013 and 2017 for innovative green building design.

-Based on ACTR’s record of responsible and highly effective community service, the VT Agency of Transportation (VTrans) asked ACTR leadership to enter into a management agreement with Stagecoach in 2014.
+In 2014, Vermont Agency of Transportation (VTrans) asked ACTR leadership to enter into a management agreement with Stagecoach after its executive director stepped down.
 Stagecoach was in crisis – facing bankruptcy and potential closure.
 During the three-year management agreement with ACTR, Stagecoach’s debt was paid off, it regained its status as the regional Medicaid Non-Emergency Medical trip provider, general public services were expanded, and community impact nearly doubled (from 61,400 rides in 2014 to nearly 112,600 in 2019).
 ACTR also benefitted by gaining shared staff, operational efficiencies and cost savings, and a deeper organizational foundation.
-In 2017, with the management agreement set to expire, the two Boards of Directors recognized the two agencies were stronger together than apart and Tri-Valley Transit was born.
-With long histories behind them, however, both divisions continued to operate under their original local branding while slowly building the TVT brand.
-In 2020, TVT began developing a new, unified logo with plans to implement within 3-6 months.
-In 2019, TVT provided more than 268,000 rides and was on track to deliver approximately 300,000 in 2020 before the COVID-19 pandemic.
+In 2017, with the management agreement set to expire, the two Boards of Directors decided to merge the two agencies to improve economies of scale and administrative efficiency.
+Both divisions continued to operate under their original local branding until the Tri-Valley Transit logo was introduced in 2020.